MUNsdh/readthedocs/docs/source/The Basics of Bubble.rst

    :width: 1000px

 The UI builder on the left allows you to add new elements to the page by dragging and dropping (or clicking and then dragging on the white space).You may notice several useful features under the "visual elements" dropdown:
-..
-   Same comment as above.
-Crop the image so that it only shows what you're talking about.
-Better to make it clear where your reader should look.
-Please make this change throughout.

 .. image:: ../_static/images/Bubble_5.png
    :width: 250px